White Marble Kitchen Ideas (Popular Stone Types)

 Marble Countertops Cost

-Roughly marble countertop prices are around $125-$250 per square foot including installation.
-This puts you into a pretty competitive market with other available stones but still a bit above due to paying for the premium stone.
+Natural stones are typically more expensive than man-made stones.
+However, there are many cost-effective savings while still getting the luxury of marble.
+Different colors, locations, thicknesses, and designs can also increase or decrease prices.
+Roughly, marble countertop prices are around $125-$250 per square foot, including installation.
+This puts you into a pretty competitive market with other available stones, but still a bit above due to paying for the premium stone.

-Marble Top Kitchen Island
+Marble Island Countertops

-Kitchen islands are often the focal point of kitchens, mainly due to its layout placement, so it is natural to see countertops in this material being placed on kitchen islands to showcase its beauty.
+Kitchen islands are often the focal point of kitchens, mainly due to their layout placement, so it is natural to see countertops made of this material placed on kitchen islands to showcase their beauty.
 The large surface area of kitchen islands also allows you to use bigger slabs that showcase the unique patterns of this natural stone.
+Multiple types of islands are available as well: base cabinet island, table island, fully functioning island, waterfall island, double-tiered island—basically, the possibilities are endless.
+Each of these options comes with its own way to design and add marble features.

-What sets this waterfall design bar counter apart is that it uses a book-matched pattern instead of a full slab with random pattern.
-This allows consistent repetitive patterns on the top and the sides of the countertop.
+A waterfall island countertop could bring the features of this natural stone all around from top to bottom as a vibrant accent piece.
+If in a cost-saving project, this could be a great option to avoid added cabinetry and plumbing that some of the other islands require.
+What sets this waterfall design bar counter apart is that it uses a book-matched pattern instead of a full slab with a random pattern.
+This allows consistent repetitive patterns on the countertop’s top and sides.
 The bold black veining stands out against the bright white background, making the whole bar area stand out from the rest of the plain white kitchen.

 Portable Marble Top Kitchen Island